venemr/personal_blog/src/pages/2020-05-22-post-two/index.md

 ![first img](/ff.jpg)

 ### Galaxy Jar
 Recently I found a really cool youtuber [Gal Shir](https://www.youtube.com/channel/UCA1ZyvPnZ1D-3xlpCM6-CrQ) from whom I learned about handling stereo effect on paintings by following his tutorial.
-For now, I'm only trying to copy some of the paintings (Ghost and Galaxy Jar) that he had made to improve my skills as a beginner.
+For now, I'm only trying to mimic some of the paintings (Ghost and Galaxy Jar) that he had made to improve my skills as a beginner.
 Hopefully I can gradually learn to draw my own patterns and whatever came to my mind.

 ![second img](/galaxyjar.jpg)